 Are they right?
 Is it just the placebo effect?
 If it does work, what is its magic ingredient?

-Although you can happily tell your colleagues that there is in fact evidence that taking ginseng does have an effect on the body, you should also know that further research is needed to better understand how ginseng really works.
+Although you can happily tell your colleagues that there is in fact evidence that taking ginseng does have an effect on the body, know that further research is needed to better understand how ginseng really works.
 Responsible for the health effects derived from consuming ginseng are ginsenosides, of which there are different types and varying amounts depending on the ginseng (more on that in a bit).
 Kudos to you for doing your homework and raising your hand to ask questions about this supplement.

 It might interest you to know that there are actually two types of ginseng: American and Asian (also known as Korean ginseng or Chinese ginseng), which are related and yet distinct from one another (in a few more ways than just geographically).
 Asian ginseng, which you mention in your question, is available as liquid, powders, capsules, and the intact root.
 Decades of research about the effects of Asian ginseng have had mixed results —studies on certain health topics were inconclusive, insignificant, or difficult to generalize to a larger population.
 Based on the research available, Asian ginseng may be beneficial in the following areas: